kishorreyansh/Neural-Network-Deep-Learning/Assignment-6/readme.md

 PROBLEM 1:

-we are pridicting the diabetes disease using the keras api
+We are pridicting the diabetes disease using the keras api

 from the source code we: